rawpython/remi/README.md

 </code></pre>

-Outside the main class start the application calling the function <code>start</code> passing as parameter the name of the class you declared previuosly.
+Outside the main class start the application calling the function <code>start</code> passing as parameter the name of the class you declared previously.

 <pre><code>